 That moment hit me hard.
 I realized adoption wasn’t about training or communication campaigns - it was the key to unlocking technology value.

-From that point on, I shifted my entire focus to helping leaders ensure their systems were actually used in ways that created measurable business outcomes.
-I’ve been helping organizations and SaaS vendors do that ever since.
+From that point on, I shifted my entire focus to helping leaders ensure their revenue technology investments produced measurable business outcomes, not just go-lives.

 Leaders usually reach out when: